learnbyexample/vim_reference/vim_reference_guide.md

     * as mentioned in the Command-line mode chapter, there are separate history lists for `:` commands, search patterns, etc
 * `set nobackup` disable backup files
 * `set noswapfile` disable swap files
-* `colorscheme murphy` use a dark theme
+* `colorscheme murphy` a dark theme
     * you can use `:colorscheme` followed by a space and then press `Tab` or `Ctrl`+`d` to get a list of the available color schemes
-* `set showcmd` show partial Normal mode command on Command-line and character/line/block-selection for Visual mode
+* `set showcmd` Command-line area will show partial Normal mode commands and character/line/block-selection for Visual mode
-* `set wildmode=longest,list,full` use `bash` like tab completion
+* `set wildmode=longest,list,full` use `bash`-like tab completion
     * first tab will complete as much as possible
     * second tab will provide a list
     * third and subsequent tabs will cycle through the completion options